paperains/Stack-TCGMS/MASTERLIST.md

 - [ ] Member decks feature.
   - [ ] Allow admin to input how many cards are there in one member deck.
   - [ ] Allow admin to input/add/edit/delete the tasks to unlock cards.
-  - [ ] Allow members to submit their finished tasks that will automatically unlock the cards associated with it.
+  - [ ] Allow members to submit their finished tasks one at a time.
+A task must be approved first before a member can submit another task.
+  - [ ] Allow an admin to review a submitted task before activating the card assigned to it.
 - [ ] Built-in forum for larger TCGs.
   - [ ] Allow an admin to make it an option during installation.
-- [ ] Revert the script back to its original logs setup:
+- [x] Revert the script back to its original logs setup:
-  - [ ] Retain the individual member database tables for logs and trades.
-  - [ ] Use only a general `user_logs` and `user_trades` database tables for all members.
+  - [x] Use only a general `user_logs` and `user_trades` database tables for all members.
-  - [ ] Make it an option to use either of these.